Line geometry of pairs of second-order Hamiltonian operators and quasilinear systems: Linear line congruences and hydrodynamic type systems

 Also our equations~\eqref{3451} can be re-written using the alternating three form $\Omega= (\omega_{ijk})$ as in~\eqref{eq:omcoeff}, so $\omega_{ijk}=-\omega_{jik}$, $\omega_{ijk}=-\omega_{ikj}$ with $\omega_{123}=1$, so that $\tilde{T}=\ud u^1\wedge \ud u^2\wedge \ud u^3$, $\omega_{124}=A_{12}$, $\omega_{134}=B_1$ and $\omega_{234}=B_2$:

-This can be compared to formula~\eqref{eqs}, where one has to recall that the 1/2 factor comes from the symmetrisation. $\square$ \end{example}

-\begin{example} We consider the case $N=4$.
-The operator in Doyle-Pot\"{e}min canonical form is determined by the following alternating $4\times 4$ matrix $g=(g_{ij})$, which does not depend on $u^4$ and which we homogenize with a variable $u^5$:
+This can be compared to formula~\eqref{eqs}, where one has to recall that the 1/2 factor comes from the symmetrisation. $\square$ \end{example} We now increase the number of components to $N=4$ and analyze the following case. \begin{example} We now consider the case $N=4$.
+We choose an operator in Doyle-Pot\"{e}min canonical form determined by the following alternating $4\times 4$ matrix $g=(g_{ij})$, which does not depend on $u^4$ and which we homogenize with a variable $u^5$:

 The fluxes $V^i$ are determined by an alternating complex $4\times 4$ matrix $A$ and a $B\in\K^4$ as $V=g^{-1}(AU+Bu^5)$ where $U:=(u^1,\ldots,u^4)$ as in~\eqref{sysm}.
 To find $g^{-1}=(g^{ij})$ we observe that the determinant of an alternating matrix is the square of its Pfaffian, in this case one has